AM207/2018fall/wiki/convergenceandcoverage.md

 ![png](convergenceandcoverage_files/convergenceandcoverage_27_0.png)

-    starting point was  0.1826859793404514 accepted 0.43322
+    starting point was  0.3921063843029178 accepted 0.43437

 ![](images/robotgoodmixing.png)

 ### Large Step Size

 $\sigma$ controls the step size of our proposal.
 A large sigma corresponds to faster coverage, but we are going to miss out details.
-Because we propose a lot of moves that change probability a lot, we are going to have many rejections.
+Because we propose a lot of moves that change probability a lot, we are going to have many "rejections".